gustavobastian/BedCaller/README.md

 ## How to compile
-In order to compile the project, a file called "passwords.h" must be created inside ./main with the following content:
+In order to compile the project, a file called "passwords_file.h" must be created inside ./main with the following content:

 ```
 #ifndef PASSWORDS_H_